MansoorAlmaleki/Laser-communication/README.md

 <img src="https://github.com/MansoorAlmaleki/Laser-communication/blob/0b873e963d6a9386ca1faef40aa2716e99392269/misc/ModifiedPhotodiode.jpeg" width="500" alt="Modifed photodiode board">

-Lastly, after all of these modifications the response time of this circuit should be much faster than the stock module.
+Lastly, after all of these modifications the response time of this circuit should be much faster than a stock module.

 ## Receiver calibration